 At a more fundamental level, just as social housing has moved from being commonplace to beyond hope for most – how confident do you feel that there will be state pension provision, universal health care or later life care when you come to need it?

-That is precisely why an increasing number of people on the side of the Pond are emulating their Stateside cousins and taking personal responsibility for their financial future; the returns you achieve will be down to your level of engagement and diligence – the sense of security and liberation it brings come for free.
+That is precisely why an increasing number of people on this side of the side of the Pond are emulating their Stateside cousins and taking personal responsibility for their financial future; the returns you achieve will be down to your level of engagement and diligence – the sense of security and liberation it brings come for free.

 So, you’re still young enough to have fun and there will never be a better time to lay a foundation for the lifestyle you hope to have in the future; but, where and how should you get started?
 Here are some top tips for smarter investing: